gilmore-lab/urise-2017-03-30/index.md

 -   Children's behavior: more accurate to detect **fast** speeds, **radial** patterns
 -   Adults more accurate to detect **slow** speeds, **radial** patterns
+-   Response speeds (not shown) show similar patterns
+-   But, why?

 Measuring the statistics of visual experiences
 ----------------------------------------------